openshift/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/write-clusterclass.md

 the corresponding `KubeadmConfigTemplate` and `DockerMachineTemplate` will be created.
 This basic ClusterClass is already very flexible.
 Via the topology on the Cluster the following can be configured:
 * `.spec.topology.version`: the Kubernetes version of the Cluster
-* `.spec.topology.controlPlane`: ControlPlane replicas and their metadata
+* `.spec.topology.controlPlane`: control plane replicas and their metadata
 * `.spec.topology.workers`: MachineDeployments and their replicas, metadata and failure domain
+    * **Note**: It's possible to create MachineDeployments with different configurations, by defining multiple MachineDeployment classes in the ClusterClass.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1